josorioam404/Interactive-Student-Curriculum/isc-project/Backend/README.md

 - `java-backend/` (Spring Boot): Authentication, JWT issuance, admin actions, and orchestration with the Python API.
 - `python-backend/` (FastAPI): Curriculum logic, student progress, and file ingestion for study plans.

+Each service lives in its own folder (`java-backend`, `python-backend`) as required.
+DB connection configs live in:
+- Java: `Backend/java-backend/auth/src/main/resources/application.yml`
+- Python: `Backend/python-backend/database/db.py` (env vars), plus compose env in `docker-compose*.yml`

-Below is the documentation for the Python service.
+Below is the documentation for the Python service (see `Docs/API_Documentation.md` for full endpoint examples).

 ## Python Backend (FastAPI)